xenatorxq/weird/README.md

 ## line 128 for the effects like the dropping pixilated hearts, you can search it on pinte or giphy website.
 (MUST BE AT THE ASSETS FOLDER)

 # NOTE : ALL IMAGES AND GIF + SOUND EFFECTS MUST BE AT THE ASSETS FOLDER
+# i already left some notes in the file, mindset nalang kung paano mo intindihin